adlnet/xAPI-Spec/xAPI.md

 ###### Rationale

-Clients accessing the LRS may need to check if a particular statement exists, or determine the modification date of documents such as state or Activity or agent profile.
+Clients accessing the LRS may need to check if a particular statement exists, or determine the modification date of documents such as state or activity or agent profile.
 Particularly for large documents it's more efficient not to get the entire document just to check its modification date.